 For all those soon-to-be-dads, congratulations on your big bundle of joy that is on its way!
-Although it is the woman who carries the child within her for nine months, the father’s role is no less important.
+Although it is the woman who carries the child within her for nine months, the role of fathers during pregnancy is no less important.

 What should you expect?

-From the time your wife announces her pregnancy, it is crucial that the you are always available and you put keen interest in her medical check-ups.
+From the time your wife announces her pregnancy, it is crucial that you are always available and you put a keen interest in her medical check-ups.
 You must also ensure that she eats nutritious food to keep her and the baby inside her womb healthy.

 Apart from being there for the major doctor appointments (think scans and other antenatal appointments) you can also help by being more accommodating to the needs of your spouse.